ZackCipolletta/Eau-Claires-Salon.Solution/README.md

 * EF core

 ## Description
-This web application is a vendor and order tracker built using C#.
-The user has the ability to add a new vendor to the list and add orders to an existing vendor including the Order title, description, price and date.
+This web application is an administrative site for a Salon.
+A user can track which stylists have which clients and see the opposite relationship by seeing which stylist is assigned to each individual client.
+The user also has the ability to search all or part of a stylist's or client's name.
+A user has the ability to add new clients and stylits and to assign a stylist to a client and the ability to edit both stylist's and client's names.
+A user is not able to delete a stylist until all of their assigned clients have been reassigned to another stylist.

 ## Setup/Installation Requirements